 Just like our 5k training plans and 10k training plans, each training plan is built to target a specific finish time that you have in mind and are not just generic plans that run for a number of weeks.
-An internet search can find a wealth of training plans that run for 8, 12, 16 weeks, etc., and whilst some are vaguely targeted at beginners or intermediate levels these are no real help if you are looking to improve from one level to the next or are trying to achieve a specific time.
+Any internet search can find a wealth of training plans that run for 8, 12, 16 weeks, etc., and whilst some are vaguely targeted at beginners or intermediate levels these are no real help if you are looking to improve from one level to the next or are trying to achieve a specific time.

 Build Up to the Distance

 No matter what your level of fitness one of the quickest ways of getting injured is to up your mileage over a short space of time.
 Assuming a nice rhythmic cadence of 180 steps per minute, a 90 minute half marathon runner would hit the ground 16,200 times during the race.
 That’s 8,100 times through each leg where some studies suggest up to nine times your body weight is going through your joints and tendons.
 That’s a lot for your body to take.

 If you are used to training for a 5k, where a typical 20 minute runner would run for 1,600 strides total, then it’s important to build up to the longer distance so your body has the time to adjust to the new stresses of your training.
 With time, bones will harden and become more resilient.

 The most efficient energy source for the body to use is glycogen, and if you have been following one of our 5k training plans or 10k training plans then this is the energy well that you’ve been largely relying on.
 Glycogen energy stores last for about an hour, after which, the body looks around for a replacement and starts to burn fat.
 Unfortunately the body doesn’t convert fat to energy very efficiently, so paying attention to what you eat and drink during your training plan cycles is crucially important.

 Before embarking on any of the training plans on this site please read our FAQs.